Alachua County Social Services

 Eustis, FL 32726

-Camp Kesem at University of Florida
+Camp Kesem at the University of Florida

 Camp Kesem provides a free week of summer camp to kids who have a parent affected by cancer.
 Camp Kesem is a free sleep-away camp put on by University of Florida, Miami University and Florida State University students.
-This unique camp offers a fun, safe and supportive environment that allows children between the ages of 6 and 16 to form bonds with peers who share similar experiences.
+This unique camp offers a fun, safe and supportive environment that allows children between the ages of 6 and 18 to form bonds with peers who share similar experiences.

 Give Kids the World